arBest/BERT_FOR_DRUG_ID/README.md

 # BioBERT
-This repository provides code using Tensorflow v1 to pre-train Language Models (LMs) and fine-tune models for Named Entity Recognition (NER) on bio-medical datasets.
+This repository provides code using Tensorflow v1 to pre-train Language Models (LMs) and fine-tune models for Named Entity Recognition (NER) on bio-medical datasets to extract disease names and drug names.

 ## Pre-requisites